bwqr/mavinote/README.md

 # Mavinote

-Simple and open source note-taking application.
+Simple, secure and open source note-taking application.
 You can take notes that reside only in your device or use a Mavinote account to synchronize your notes across your devices.

-**### Please note that your notes are not stored as encrypted both on your device and on Mavinote servers.
-Storing notes as encrpyted is in the TODO list.**
+All notes belonging to Mavinote account are stored as encrypted on the servers and can only be decrypted by your devices.

 Contents of this Readme